JMcB17/cuboid/README.md

 - Ban Members: super remove bots
 - Send Messages: duh
 - Add Reactions: if I decide to use that for any menus

+[WIP] Cuboid is the last discord bot invite link you ever have to click.
+'Install' and 'Ununistall' multiple bots all with single commands.
+Also provides bot information and role management.
+Custom interface inspired by package managers, made with Python's argparse.
+Powered by top.gg.
+Commands: cuboid install {bot1} {bot2} {etc.} cuboid uninstall {bot1} {bot2} {etc.} cuboid show {bot} cuboid search {bot}